DNVIC/super-mario-1964/README.md

 Fog done mainly manually, as fog is strange and acts weird.
 Requires a copy of the US version of Super Mario 64 to build.

+oh yeah its console compatible if you're into that.

 ## Known problems:
 #### 1: The game looks weird in some places (like star doors for example)